yodaos-project/yoda-book/en/yodaos-source/customization/02-keyboard.md

 Among them, because longpress is an event that can be triggered multiple times by one button, it has a special button description.

-## Button business description file
+## Button Business Description File

 The key description file is a file in JSON format.
 The top-level key of this file is the keyCode string of each key, and the description of each key is a map with the key event as the key.
 As the following example: